jkotlinski/lsdpack/README.md

 Records LSDj songs for use in stand-alone Game Boy ROMs.
 (E.g. your own games, demos, music albums...)

-lsdpack plays back LSDj songs using an emulated Game Boy Color and records direct writes to the sound chip.
-Those recordings can then be played back from another ROM.
-This player is very fast and can easily play back songs that would normally choke a Game Boy Classic.
-The drawback is that recordings get big - a song can take a megabyte.

 ## Building

 Requires CMake and a C++ compiler.
 Exact build steps are platform dependent - see [Running CMake](https://cmake.org/runningcmake/)